 In order for their content to be processed consistently, content authors should try to use a consistent sequence of code points to represent the same text.
 While content can be in any normalization form or might use a de-normalized (but valid) Unicode character sequence, inconsistency of representation will cause implementations to treat the different sequences as different.
 The best way to ensure consistent selection, access, extraction, processing, or display is to always use NFC.

 There can be exceptions to this.
 For example, when making a list of characters (such as a list of [Unicode] characters), an author might want to use combining marks without a corresponding base character.
-However, use of a combining mark without a base character can cause unintentional display or, with naive implementations that combine the combining mark with adjacent syntactic content or other natural language content, processing problems.
+However, use of a combining mark without a base character can cause unintentional display or processing problems, such as when a naïve implementation combines the combining mark with adjacent syntactic, user-supplied, or localizable content.
 For example, if you were to use a combining mark, such as the character ́ [U+0301 COMBINING ACUTE ACCENT], as the start of a

 class attribute value in HTML, the class name might not display properly in your editor and be difficult to edit.